 - We’ve been pleasantly surprised at how open my teenage daughter is now when telling us about her day during this roundtable and I don’t think she would be if this wasn’t a routine of ours.

 Reading to your children at an early age helps with brain development and brings you closer as you talk and hold them on your lap.
-First 5 California explores this concept online and shares their findings here.
 The first 5 years are really important and if you can establish a reading routine early on, they will be more likely to pick up books later and become life long readers themselves.

-Establishing a routine at bedtime was the most important part for me as a parent with multiple children so it ensured everyone (including myself) was well rested and thus in a good mood the next day.
-There are tons of resources out there but for me establishing a dinner time, then bath time, then reading, then off to sleep the same times each night worked well for us.
+Establishing a routine at bedtime was the most important part for me as a parent with multiple children.
+It ensured everyone (including myself) was well rested and in a good mood the next day.
+There are tons of resources out there but for me it was this.